 This is probably the single most important article on our website.
-Please make time to read it.
+Please make time to read this.

 The conventional theory of medicine says that your health is a matter of your genetics, exposure to infection and lifestyle.
 But with rare exceptions, your emotional experience is a greater factor than any of those.
 That’s not just our assertion — there’s now solid science behind the correlation of emotional experience and a host of diseases and health conditions, from heart disease and depression to obesity and chronic pain.

 At Women to Women, we learned long ago that no one can really be well without dealing with their emotional health.
 This may seem like a radical idea, but for so many women with intractable health problems, there won’t be any progress on a physical level — no matter what therapy is used — until there is progress at the emotional level.
 As Alice Miller expresses it in the title of her book, The Body Never Lies — even if the emotional problem developed 50 years ago.